 The teaching and learning materials and activities utilised by the LTC's PIBBI are integrated to provide a balance across all four skill areas: listening, reading, speaking and writing.
 The activities also help participants build vocabulary, language functions, and introduce them to other linguistic and cultural aspects of the Indonesian language.
 Teaching materials cover a wide range of topics - from family life, occupations and work, to food, urban living, and Indonesian society - and mine these topics for the learning opportunities they present for developing students' linguistic proficiency and cultural adeptness in an Indonesian-speaking context.
-At each course level, teaching activities include interactive cultural experiences as a means of augmenting students' classroom studies and providing students with real world settings in which to apply their in-class language learning.
+At each course level, teaching activities include fieldtrips to a variety of social settings in and around Salatiga as a means of augmenting students' classroom studies and providing students with real world settings in which to apply their in-class language learning.